Odiobill/m8backup/README.md

 #### OVERRIDER
 Name of the file in the target directory used to override any of above settings for that entry.
 Default: "server.conf".

+#### WSTARTCMD
+Path to an external command (usually a shell script) that will be executed if *m8backup* is running on Monday.
+The WSTARTCMD command will receive the path of the latest snapshot as single parameter.

+#### MSTARTCMD
+Path to an external command (usually a shell script) that will be executed if *m8backup* is running on the first day of the month.
+The MSTARTCMD command will receive the path of the latest snapshot as single parameter.

+#### YSTARTCMD
+Path to an external command (usually a shell script) that will be executed if *m8backup* is running on the first day of the year.
+The YSTARTCMD command will receive the path of the latest snapshot as single parameter.

 ### Create a generic options file for your first backup-set
 We want to change a few parameters for our backup set: with the exception of a specific host,